 Gear Gremlin Tyre Repair Kit

-At 16cm long, 11cm wide and 5cm deep Gear Gremlin’s Tyre Repair Kit will fit under the seat, in a pannier or even a large pocket.
+At 16cm long, 11cm wide and 5cm deep, Gear Gremlin’s Tyre Repair Kit will fit under the seat, in a pannier, or even in a large pocket.

-This system for tubeless tyre repair is one most bikers will be familiar with.
-A reaming tool to prime the puncture, strips of viscous sealing rubber and an insertion tool are all present.
+Most bikers will be familiar with this system for tubeless tyre repair.
+A reaming tool to prime the puncture, strips of thick sealing rubber and an insertion tool are all present.
 A fold-out knife for trimming the excess rubber is also included.

-Gear Gremiln’s repair kit also comes with cans of compressed air and an adapter to connect to your tyre’s valve.
+Gear Gremlin’s repair kit also comes with cans of compressed air and an adapter to connect to your tyre’s valve.
 These compressed air cans can be bought separately.

-Comes with a ‘Tyre Repair For Dummies’ leaflet that explains it all pretty well.
+It comes with a ‘Tyre Repair For Dummies’ leaflet that explains it well.

 Holts Tyreweld 400ml

 This is puncture repair in a can.
-It threads onto the valve, sprays in sealant then re-inflates the tyre – all in one go.
+It threads onto the valve, sprays in sealant, and then re-inflates the tyre – all in one go.
 It’s simple, quick and doesn’t require any additional tools.

-Like with the application of Slime, it’s recommended that you stay under 50mph for 5-10km after using Tyreweld to let the repair settle.
+Like with the application of slime, staying under 50mph for 5-10km after using Tyreweld is recommended to let the repair settle.